 Both the vacuum and the cleaner’s rotating brushes caused quite the racket.

-A recently added No Go Line feature (or virtual boundaries as its more generically known) is available, however, and we were pleased to see it’s super-simple to use.
+With zone cleaning now available on the Botvac Connected D7, we found it to work well.
+It allows you to define and then command the robot to clean specific areas of your plan.
+A No Go Line feature (or virtual boundaries as its more generically known) is super-simple to use.
 Using the Neato app, drag a line on your floor plan between two walls, hit Save, and you’re done.
 Once set, we were concerned to see the robot complaining that it was unable to locate the original cleaning plan, but a second attempt worked fine.
 A third attempt saw the robot continually spin 360-degrees on its central axis, which was disconcerting, but resolved when we disabled the No Go Lines option.
 Overall, we’re calling this a “work in progress,” but one that needs to rapidly improve.

 Effective cleaning performance, but edges and corners disappoint